-I am no expert in our family origins but I have developed my own theory – and it is just a theory.
-I suspect that those who became Fairweathers were not part of a distinct ethnic group or clan but may have lived in various communities as farmers, agriculturalists and shepherds, almost “under the radar”.
-There are good grounds to suggest that they were given the name “Fairweather” because of the jobs they did rather than where they were from or because they belonged to a clan.
-For that reason it could be that the various groupings of Fairweathers might not share identical DNA markers.
-Something we need to look out for as more results are published.
+I am no expert on our family origins, but I have spent a considerable amount of time trying to discover them.
+I initially suspected that those who became Fairweathers may have lived in various communities as farmers, agriculturalists and shepherds, almost “under the radar”.
+Some researchers suggest that the name “Fairweather” originated from the jobs they did, rather than their place of origin or clan affiliation.
+For that reason, it is possible that the various groupings of Fairweathers may not share identical DNA markers.
+Alternatively, the name may have more to do with their geographical roots, such as Flanders and the Low Countries, rather than their activities.

 So what might the word mean?
 The typical explanations for the origins of the name, as I’ve said, lack credibility.
 Both Burke’s Peerage and Ancestry.com explain the origins as “a nickname for a person with a sunny temperament”.
-I’d like to think that was descriptive of the Fairweather nature but I find it surprising that there is no better explanation.
-Might it be possible that we do have Norse or Viking connections even if the DNA is not a distinct match?
+I want to think that was descriptive of the Fairweather nature, but I find it surprising that there is no better explanation.
+Might it be possible that we do have Norse or Viking connections, even if the DNA is not a distinct match?

-In the original manuscript Alexander comments, “It is curious to note that in 1604 among the Scottish Fairweather’s there was one, Jacobus of Blairno, Lethnot, Forfarshire whose surname was also spelled Fawvedder, exactly as his English contemporaries in Suffolk and London.”
+In the original manuscript, Alexander comments, “It is curious to note that in 1604 among the Scottish Fairweather’s there was one, Jacobus of Blairno, Lethnot, Forfarshire, whose surname was also spelt Fawvedder, exactly as his English contemporaries in Suffolk and London.”

 Dr Don makes a connection to the Normans, a contraction of“norsemen” and he does so based on his understanding of the origins of the Fairweather name.
 He says, “There are many places in Britain that have no relation to the adjective, ‘fair’ – meaning clear, pure, light-coloured, etc, but are derived from an old Norse root noun, faar or fær meaning sheep: Thus: